realashleybailey/FileFlows/docs/_plugins/VideoNodes/nodes/FFMPEGBuilder/SubtitleTrackMerge.md

 #### Use Source Directory
 If checked the original source directory will be searched, otherwise the working directory will be used.

+### Match Filename
+When checked only subtitles with the same filename as the input file or the working file will be merged.

+For example,
+Input: MyFile.mkv
+Match: MyFile.srt
+Not Match: OtherFile.srt

 ### Outputs
 1. Subtitles found and added